jenilpatel264/TIMESTAMP/README.md

 Here , I have also developed insert method in the log file , but you can change directly in log.txt.

+Note: here refer timestamp length is 10 so try with that , it can be other range but I emulated the example which is given by you.

 for insertion : http://localhost:5000/
 for getresponse with maximum number of simultaneous calls :  http://localhost:5000/